-Prerequisites: MATH 155 and PHYS 151.
-Corequisite: MATH 155 if prerequisites not met.
-Acceptable for Credit: CSU, UC Credit limitation Lecture 3 hours, laboratory 3 hours.
-(1902.00)
+Prerequisites: MATH 155 and PHYS 151 or PHYS 151H.
+Enrollment Limitation: Concurrent enrollment in MATH 155 if prerequisites not met and not open to students with prior credit in PHYS 152H.

+Acceptable for Credit: CSU, UC Lecture 3 hours, laboratory 3 hours.
+(1902.00) Course Typically Offered: F, SP

 This course provides a thorough understanding of the fundamental principles of physics in the areas of thermodynamics, electricity, electrical circuits, magnetism, and electromagnetic fields.
 It is intended for engineering, physics, mathematics, and science majors.
-UC CREDIT LIMITATION: Credit for either series PHYS 111 and PHYS 112 or PHYS 151, PHYS 152, and PHYS 253.
+UC CREDIT LIMITATION: Credit for either series PHYS 111 and PHYS 112 or PHYS 151/ PHYS 151H, PHYS 152/PHYS 152H, and PHYS 253/PHYS 253H.